What are Adaptogens & Can They Help Your Health?

 Different adaptogens can have certain effects in your body.
 Claims are adaptogens include stress management, hormone balance, increased libido, better memory, and even weight loss.
 Keep in mind that the one thing adaptogens do for certain is help restore your body to homeostasis.

 You’ll also need to give your adaptogens some time to work–a general rule of thumb is to take them consistently for two to three months before expecting effects, although it could take less time.
 And, as always, it is important that you discuss any supplements with your doctor or healthcare provider before you start taking them.

 Popular Adaptogenic Herbs

 This herb is particularly prized for its stress management benefits.
 It’s especially calming, helping to reduce anxiety and lower inflammation.
 It’s been found to have neuroprotective effects in cases of Parkinson and dementia and has reduced inflammation in patients with rheumatoid arthritis.
 Some studies have shown that ashwagandha reduced anxiety in groups compared to placebo groups.

 Please note that ashwagandha is a nightshade and those with autoimmune disease or nightshade intolerance should avoid or use carefully.

-A favorite in the wellness sphere, reishi is a non-psychotropic mushroom with a calming effect.
+Reishi is a non-psychotropic mushroom with a calming effect.
 It’s very high in antioxidants, making it a great choice for immune system support.
 The beta glucons present in reishi enhance immune system function; it’s even being studied in cancer treatment.
-It’s also helpful for blood glucose regulation!
+Reishi can also be helpful for blood glucose regulation.